Kahless: Name

-In-universe biography
+Background

-Inside the Star Trek science fiction universe, Kahless is a messianic figure in Klingon history, who unified the Klingon people and became emperor after three centuries without leadership.
+Within the setting, Kahless is a messianic figure in Klingon history, who unified the Klingon people and became emperor after three centuries without leadership.
 Kahless said that Klingons should fight not just to shed blood, but to enrich the spirit.
 The story of Kahless is a cornerstone of Klingon mythology and religion.

+The spouse of Kahless was Lady Lukara, whom he had become romantically involved with after a battle against five hundred warriors at the Great Hall of Qam-Chee, when the local garrison routed.
+Only Kahless and Lukara remained to fight and achieved a decisive victory.